Prototype Design Phase

 - A disconnect between the functionality and the project budget.

-PCA initiates projects with an application Prototype design process, which provides us and our Client with a simple, visual means to communicate needs, and confirm application functionality, workflow, layout and cosmetics.
-Our proven Rapid Application Prototype process provides a very low cost, low risk way to see your application before it is built.
+PCApps initiates projects with an application prototype design process, which provides us and our client with a simple, visual means to communicate needs, and confirm application functionality, workflow, layout and cosmetics.
+Our proven Rapid Application prototype process provides a very low cost, low risk way to see your application before it is built.

-At the outset of a new project, Prototypes allow PCA and our Clients to get good answers to the same three questions we both have:
+At the outset of a new project, prototypes allow PCApps and our clients to get good answers to the same three questions we both have:

 - What is the best solution?